SAN FRANCISCO — What a way to celebrate the 30-year anniversary of "The Catch."

 Brees drove the Saints close to the goal line on their opening drive but Pierre Thomas lost that fumble and was lost for the game to a head injury after being hit by Whitner.
 Two other turnovers came on special teams.

 Smith, the 2005 No. 1 overall draft pick booed so often his first six seasons, hit Davis on a 49-yard touchdown pass in the first quarter and then Michael Crabtree on a 4-yard TD strike as the 49ers jumped out to a quick 17-0 lead.
-He finished 24 for 42 for 299 yards with a 103.2 passer rating, showing the world he might be an elite quarterback after all in his breakout season.
+He finished 24 for 42 for 299 yards with a 103.2 passer rating.

 Smith and his offense were determined to make their mark on these playoffs after being overlooked all season, and showed a little flair of their own.
 Davis dunked the football over the goal post after his score to make the Niners' most significant game on the NFL's big stage since rallying to stun the New York Giants in January 2003.